Table of Contents

 - Status epilepticus: longer-lasting seizures (> 5 minutes) or repeated seizures between which consciousness is not regained.

 Causes of Epilepsy

-We distinguish between idiopathic, symptomatic and cryptogenic forms of epilepsy: symptomatic means that a structural cerebral alteration can be diagnosed, which seems to be responsible for the epileptic discharge.
-The cause is cryptogenic if such a structural alteration can seriously be suspected, yet it is not verifiable.
+We distinguish between idiopathic, symptomatic, and cryptogenic forms of epilepsy: symptomatic means that a structural cerebral alteration that seems to be responsible for the epileptic discharge can be diagnosed.
+The cause is cryptogenic if such a structural alteration can be suspected but is not verifiable.

 Pathophysiological etiologies are very heterogeneous: malformations, metabolic diseases, acquired brain lesions, radiation, early childhood hypoxia, encephalitis, etc.